lowweihong/grp6-dagger/README.md

 2) Behavioral Cloning (BC)
 3) DAgger
 4) SMILe (Stochastic Mixing Iterative Learning)
+5) Modified DAgger (with KDE filtering and action noise)

 Our results validate the core insights of the DAgger paper, demonstrating that iterative learning with expert corrections significantly outperforms traditional behavioral cloning.
 The improved DAgger implementation achieves near-expert performance, validating the theoretical advantages of the algorithm.